Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Ashkin--Teller random-cluster model

-\textbf{Uniform exponential decay.} In Section~\ref{sec:mixing}, we prove exponential weak mixing (Theorem~\ref{thm:weak_mixing_ATRC}).
+In Section~\ref{sec:mixing}, we prove exponential weak mixing (Theorem~\ref{thm:weak_mixing_ATRC}).
 It allows to apply the work of Alexander~\cite{Ale04} to derive the following uniform decay of connection probabilities: \begin{theorem} Let $0<J<U$ satisfy $\sinh 2J=e^{-2U}$.
 There exists a constant \(c>0\) such that, for any finite simply lattice-connected \(E\subset \bbE^\bullet\), and any \(i,j\in \bbV_{E}\),

 where \(\rmd_\infty\) is the distance induced by the $L^\infty$ norm. \end{theorem} \begin{proof} It is enough to check the conditions stated in~\cite[Theorem 1.1]{Ale04}: the push-forward of \(\atrc_{J,U}\) by \(\omega_{\tau}\) is translation invariant, has finite-energy for closing edges, exponential decay of connectivity probabilities~\cite[Proposition 1.1]{AouDobGla24}, and is exponentially weak mixing by Theorem~\ref{thm:weak_mixing_ATRC}.
 Finally, for \(n\) with \(E\subseteq\bbE_{\Lambda_{n-1}}\), we have by~\eqref{eq:smp} that